akando42/next-map/public/content/posts/03-20/index.md

 ![Golden One](content/posts/03-20/golden_one.png)

-Judah and Judaism in Latin meaning JUDging AssHole Adolf Hitler version and in Vietnamese meaning the Measuring Infant Potential version and in English meaning the Trojan people.
+Judah and Judaism in Latin meaning JUDging AssHole Adolf Hitler version and in Vietnamese meaning the Windy Pregnant Women version and in English meaning the Trojan people.
 JEWS is the abbreviation of Joker East Wife Sons hence the large Jews population in Eastern part of Europe like East Germany, Ukraine, Russia and Israel.
 Judaism is an attempt of Western Christian planners to unite Christian kingdoms in the West by creating a BAD guy image of Adoft Hitler or the Muslim brotherhood and the un-essential Western men would be sent East to liberate and marry the local women there.

 ![Social Network Jewish Founders](content/posts/03-20/jews_like_asian_chicks.png)